-I attended an online webinar in my workplace, and it had to do with topics that I write about on this blog.
+I attended an online webinar in my workplace, which had to do with topics I write about on this blog.

-Which was super exciting for me, because very rarely does my day job overlap with my after hour activities.
+This was exciting because my day job rarely overlapped with my after-hour activities.

-Yes, I do work in the financial services industry — but the actual topic of my work is not something I blog about.
-I’m not a financial advisor, and don’t offer actual money advice to any of my readers.
+Yes, I work in the financial services industry — but the actual topic of my work is not something I blog about.
+I’m not a financial advisor and don’t offer accurate money advice to my readers.

-But other than that, I’m happy to just be the anecdotal example of how not to fritter your money away over the years.
+I’m happy to be the anecdotal example of how not to squander your money away over the years.

-Which is why I was tickled up and down to see my employer partner with Fidelity to offer this free online webinar.
-I jumped right onto that opportunity, and signed up for the very first presentation.
-And was chomping at the bit to discover all the discussion might entail, so I could share my learnings with you all.
+So I was tickled up and down to see my employer partner with Fidelity to offer this free online webinar.
+I jumped right onto that opportunity and signed up for the very first presentation, chomping at the bit to discover all the discussion might entail so that I could share my learnings with you all.

-And while the following may be specific to women, I’d encourage any fellas out there to read it as well.
-Think of it from the perspective of your wife, or mother, or sister.
+And while the following may be specific to women, I’d encourage any fellas to read it.
+Think of it from the perspective of your wife, mother, or sister.

-Consider the information below as seen through the eyes of your daughter, or future granddaughter, or niece.
+Consider the information below as seen through the eyes of your daughter, future granddaughter, or niece.

 Note: This is not a sponsored or affiliate post.
 It’s just information I learned and wanted to share.